 Figure 1.2.8-42 shows the CCCF Central Control Center areas HVAC system ventilation flow diagram.
 Figure 1.2.8-43 shows the CCCF primary alarm station areas HVAC system ventilation flow diagram.
 Figure 1.2.8-44 shows the ventilation and instrumentation diagram for the return/exhaust HVAC system for the CCCF Central Control Center areas.
 Figure 1.2.8-45 shows the ventilation and instrumentation diagram for the air handling unit HVAC system for the CCCF Central Control Center areas.
 Figure 1.2.8-46 shows the ventilation and instrumentation diagram for the return/exhaust fan HVAC system for the CCCF Central Control Center areas.
-Figure 1.2.8-47 shows the ventilation and instrumentation diagram for the communication room HVAC system for the CCCF Central Control Center areas.
-Figure 1.2.8-48 shows the ventilation and instrumentation diagram for the safeguards and security for the CCCF primary alarm station areas.
+Figure 1.2.8-47 shows the ventilation and instrumentation diagram for the cCCF Central Control Center areas.
+Figure 1.2.8-47 shows the ventilation and instrumentation diagram for the safeguards and security for the CCCF primary alarm station areas.